 - Upon Arrival, follow the provided itinerary.
 This allows for every group to have enough time for the activities at each station.
 Changing the schedule will only confuse other visiting groups as well as Museum staff. - Students must stay with you at all times.
 Please do not allow your students to wander by themselves.
 You are responsible for their behavior while at the Museum. - Please watch the time and do not deviate from your schedule!
-If you are running late, there will not be a chance to make up that time at that station. - All programming is outside, so please plan accordingly.
+If you are running late, there will not be a chance to make up that time at that station. - Free Time allows your students to enjoy the playground.
+Teachers/group leaders lead the students during this time as Museum staff are not located at the playground.
+Staff are available to assist in emergencies as needed. - All programming is outside, so please plan accordingly.
 Students are permitted to bring water bottles, umbrellas, or jackets if necessary.
 If it rains, the show will go on as usual!
 If it's hot, please make sure your students stay hydrated! - Be aware of fire ants and other safety considerations during your visit.
-Students should not pet/ touch any animals unless instructed to do so by Museum staff. - If your school requested, a visit to the Drug Store may be scheduled during Free Time.
-The Drug Store accepts debit/credit card with a \$5.00 minimum purchase.
-An adult must remain in the Drug Store to assist students with their purchases. - The Museum is a tobacco free campus, including vapor cigarettes. - Cell phones are to be used for emergencies or pictures only.
+Students should not pet/ touch any animals unless instructed to do so by Museum staff. - Tuesday through Friday, adults may purchase lunch (sandwich combos) at the Drug Store inside the Historic Village.
+The Drug Store is not open on Mondays. - The Museum is a tobacco free campus, including vapor cigarettes. - Cell phones are to be used for emergencies or pictures only.
 Remember, the more active you are in the group the more fun your students will have!